 About Author:

-Angela John is working as a content strategist at Crispin Plastic Surgery, the plastic surgery company based in the US.
+Angela John is working as a content strategist at Crispin Plastic Surgery, a plastic surgery company based in the US.
 She is a holistic plastic surgery consultant, avid beauty blogger, and public speaker.
-Her goal is to educate people about on various health conditions, beauty and plastic surgery.
+Her goal is to educate people about various health conditions, beauty, and plastic surgery.
 She is a passionate writer.

 Love to Share